 But what to do with my one onion languishing in my pantry?
 Roast it.
 For me, the first answer always seems to be roasting.
 I cut up the onion and tossed it with olive oil, salt, pepper and my beloved granulated garlic that goes on everything.
 Into the oven went the onion, alongside a chicken roasting for dinner.

-Roasting = Sweetness
+Roasting Makes for Sweetness

-Balsamic & Thyme to Finish
+Balsamic & Thyme For The Finish

 You can use either regular Balsamic vinegar or take it one step further.
 Make Balsamic syrup.
 This handy little condiment is always in a squeeze bottle by my stove for such uses.
 For how to make Balsamic syrup, read this post.

-How to Enjoy Caramelized Sweet Red Onions
+How to Enjoy Balsamic Roasted Red Onions

 - Serve as a side dish along roast chicken